Michael R. Ward is head of the firm’s Patent Practice Group and co-chair of the firm’s Intellectual Property Practice Group.

-Dr. Ward has managed numerous intellectual property diligences for venture capitalists seeking to invest in early and mid stage companies, underwriters involved in IPOs and companies seeking to acquire or merge with other companies.
-Representative clients include Kleiner Perkins Caulfield & Byers, Frazier Healthcare Ventures, Alta Partners, and W.R.
-Hambrecht + Co.
-Dr. Ward’s IP diligence work includes assessment of the strength and weakness of patent portfolios, evaluation of freedom to operate issues and strategic recommendations for maximizing value of patent portfolios going forward.
+Dr. Ward has managed numerous intellectual property diligences for venture capitalists seeking to invest in early and mid-stage companies, underwriters involved in IPOs, and companies seeking to acquire or merge with other companies.
+Representative clients include Kleiner Perkins Caulfield & Byers, Frazier Healthcare Ventures, and Alta Partners.
+Dr. Ward’s IP diligence work includes assessment of the strength and weakness of patent portfolios, evaluation of freedom to operate issues, and strategic recommendations for maximizing value of patent portfolios going forward.

-Dr. Ward works closely with a number of life science clients to develop and manage their patent portfolios.
-Dr. Ward works with clients to identify, monitor and assess the infringement risks of third-party patents.
-Dr. Ward assists clients in preparing both offensive and defensive patent portfolios with a particular emphasis on drafting patent applications that will be utilized in licensing and in litigation efforts.
-Representative clients include the University of California, Berkeley, University of California, Davis, Mendel Biotechnology Inc., Calistoga Pharmaceuticals, The California Table Grape Commission, Expression Diagnostics Inc., Novartis, Arcadia Biosciences, Bio Architecture Lab, Catchlight Energy LLC, Clorox, Progeny Advanced Genetics, and Dole Fresh Foods.
+Dr. Ward works closely with a number of clients to develop and manage their patent portfolios.
+Dr. Ward helps clients to identify, monitor, and assess the infringement risks of third-party patents.
+He also assists clients in preparing both offensive and defensive patent portfolios, with a particular emphasis on drafting patent applications that will be utilized in licensing and in litigation efforts.
+Representative clients include the University of California, Berkeley, the University of California, Davis, the California Table Grape Commission, Micromidas, Enza Zaden, Arcadia Biosciences, Rootility, Progeny Advanced Genetics, and Dole Fresh Foods.

-Dr. Ward holds a Ph.D. in plant physiology (biochemistry) and an M.S. in agronomy from the University of California, Davis, a B.S. in biology from the University of California Berkeley, and a J.D. from Golden Gate University School of Law.
-He was a post-doctoral fellow in molecular biology at the Harvard Medical School and the Department of Molecular Biology at Massachusetts General Hospital where he worked on the Arabidopsis genome project.
+Dr. Ward holds a Ph.D. in plant physiology (biochemistry) and an M.S. in agronomy from the University of California, Davis, a B.S. in biology from the University of California, Berkeley, and a J.D. from Golden Gate University School of Law.
+He was a post-doctoral fellow in plant molecular biology at the Harvard Medical School and the Department of Molecular Biology at Massachusetts General Hospital, where he worked on the Arabidopsis genome project.